Affiliate Faculty in Gender Studies and American Studies

 B.A. in History, 1998, University of Alabama at Birmingham, summa cum laude

 I joined the Department of English in 2007 after three years at Penn State University.
 My research focuses on modern American literary studies (especially 1914-1945), American cultural studies, and LGBTQ studies as well as subfields such as critical rural/regional studies and material culture studies.
 I have published three books: Queering the Underworld: Slumming, Literature, and the Undoing of Lesbian and Gay History (University of Chicago Press, 2007), Another Country: Queer Anti-Urbanism (New York University Press, 2010; Lambda Literary Award), and The Hoarders: Material Deviance in Modern American Culture (University of Chicago Press, 2014).
-My essays have appeared in journals such as PMLA, GLQ, American Quarterly, American Literary History, Criticism, Public Culture, and elsewhere.
-I also serve on the Editorial Advisory Board of Modern Fiction Studies as well as the Advisory Committee of PMLA.
+My essays have appeared in journals such as PMLA, GLQ, American Quarterly, American Literary History, Criticism, Public Culture, Modernism/modernity, and elsewhere.
+I also serve on the Editorial Advisory Board of Modern Fiction Studies, the Advisory Board of Genders, and the Advisory Committee of PMLA.

 L111 Discovering Literature: Town and Country

 L202 Literary Interpretation: Misfits